 Purchasing CO Alarms

-Most CO alarms currently last between 5 and 7 years.
-Quite a lot of CO alarms also do not warn you when they reach the end of their life, which means that they could be entirely useless while giving the impression of protection.
-Safelincs offers a FireAngel CO alarm that has a sensor life of ten years, a battery life of ten years and a ten year guarantee!
-The alarm also gives a warning when it reaches the end of its useful life.
+Most CO alarms currently last between 7 and 10 years.
+Some CO alarms do not warn you when they reach the end of their life, which means that they might not function while giving the impression of protection.
+Safelincs offers some Kidde and FireAngel CO alarms that have a sensor life of ten years and a ten year guarantee!
+The Kidde CO alarms also give a warning when they reach the end of their useful life.